Beach Bum

 At my pre-surgery consultation I told my soon-to-be Yale New Haven Healthcare surgeon, Dr. Schlessel, that I had already planned a trip to Hilton Head, South Carolina the following month (July) to spend some quality time with my niece, great niece and 3 great nephews from New Jersey.
 I also told Dr. Schlessel I had already rented the condo, the mini -van and even bought additional car insurance…

-Incidentally, while this was all happening, I was getting some serious opposition from different people in my life who felt that I was crazy to take the trip.
+Incidentally, while this was all happening, I was getting some serious opposition from different people in my life who collectively felt that I was crazy to take the trip.
 They all pretty much said the same thing: ‘you have Cancer, what if something happens to you on that long road trip?!?’
 I listened to everything these folks had to say and then asked my surgeon for his honest advice.
 He said (and I’ll never forget it) “Go!
 And when you return we head straight to surgery!”
 Here is a what I remember of that fateful trip:

 The mini van

-You can’t take a long road trip involving children without the use of a mini-van (smile).
+You should not take a long road trip involving children without the use of a mini-van (smile).
 I rented a Chrsyler Town Car Mini-Van for our 10 day vacation…I left New Haven, CT very early on a Friday morning in mid-July and approximately 2 1/2 hours later, picked up my niece, great niece and 3 great nephews from their home in New Jersey.

-After about 4 or 5 food/gas/bathroom-break stops along the way (each time resulting in a driving-duty swap with my niece Keedah) we made it (18 hours later!) to Hilton Head, SC.
+After about 4 or 5 food/gas/bathroom-break stops along the way (each time resulting in a driving-duty swap with my niece Keedah) we made it (18 hours later!) to Hilton Head, South Carolina.
 Miraculously my stomach did not bother me at all the entire time and my energy level felt pretty normal…

 Hilton Head, South Carolina